diegothucao/react-native-javascript-mobx-template/README.md

 # react-native-javascript-mobx-example
-This is an essential example to build react-native app using javascript and mobx
+This is an essential example to build react-native app using javascript and Mobx

 Step to run
 1. Checkou this respo